sendgrid/library-automator/python/generated_files/documentation.md

 params = {'username': 'test_string'}
 response = self.sg.client.whitelabel.links.subuser.get(, params=params)
 print response.status_code
+print response.response_body
-print response.text
+print response.response_headers
 ```

-## Disassociate Link
+## Disassociate a Link Whitelabel

+**This endpoint allows you to disassociate a link whitelabel from a subuser.**

-Link Whitelabels can be associated with subusers via parent accounts.
+Link whitelables can be associated with subusers from the parent account.
 This functionality allows
-subusers to send mail off their parent's Whitelabels.
-To associate a Whitelabel, the parent account
+subusers to send mail using their parent's linke whitelabels.
+To associate a link whitelabel, the parent account
-must first create a Whitelabel and validate it.
-Then the parent may associate the Whitelabel in
+must first create a whitelabel and validate it.
+The parent may then associate that whitelabel with a subuser via the API or the Subuser Management page in the user interface.

-subuser management.
+Email link whitelabels allow all of the click-tracked links you send in your emails to include the URL of your domain instead of sendgrid.net.

+For more information, please see our [User Guide](https://sendgrid.com/docs/API_Reference/Web_API_v3/Whitelabel/links.html).

 ### DELETE /whitelabel/links/subuser